Srushti-Makwana/IT314_G26_Expensify_Srushti/README.md

-Display of the existing budgets and their progression 11/11/2024 updating the budget list without refreshing the page skeleton effect added
+Display of the existing budgets and their progression 11/11/2024 updating the budget list without refreshing the page skeleton effect added added 3 components in dashboard that includes total spend, total budget and number of budgets 14/11/2024